Internal Funding

 Application packages will be evaluated using the following criteria:

-1. Research problem or phenomena of interest is significant and clearly stated (if action research, the intended improvement in outcomes is clearly stated).
+• Research problem or phenomena of interest is significant and clearly stated.

-4. Objectives/Aims/Purpose are realistic and feasible given proposed time frame and requested budget.
+• The objectives/aims/purpose are potentially significant, specific and feasible given proposed time frame and requested budget.
+If action research, the intended improvement in outcomes is clearly stated.

-6. The proposal includes a clear explanation of how the project will further the applicant's program of research.
+• The proposal includes a clear explanation of how the projecct will further the applicant's overall program of research.

-7. Budget includes total and itemized expenses, as well as an explanation or justification for how the funds will be used over each year of the period.
+• Budget includes total and itemized expenses, as well as an explanation or justification for how the funds will be used over each year in the period; equipped expenses do not exceed 25% of the budget request; conference travel is not an eligible expense.

 How and when to apply